Mission Foods

 How long has the seller owned the route?

-Current owner has owned this route through Mission Foods for 2 years.
+Current owner has owned a route through Mission Foods for less than 1 year.
+The route has been established for years prior.

 Do I get paid full commission when something goes on sale?